A brief description of each area is described below. Use

 Fear

-Parents want to know if a media product has the ability
+Parents want to know if a media product has the ability to cause

 Illegal/Harmful

-Does the media product encourage or display behavior which
+Does the media product encourage or display behavior which is

-A scene in the movie The
+in the movie The Program,

-Program, for example, showed high school boys lying
+for example, showed high school boys lying in the middle of a

-in the middle of a busy highway to prove their bravery.
+busy highway to prove their bravery.
+In the following week there

-In the following week there were several deaths from teenagers
+were several deaths from teenagers imitating the movie.

 Language

-This category captures name calling, disrespectfulness,
+This category captures name calling, disrespectfulness, ethnic/gender

-ethnic/gender slurs, crude or obscene language as well
+slurs, crude or obscene language as well as sexual innuendo or

-as sexual innuendo or sexually explicit dialogue.
+sexually explicit dialogue.

 Nudity

-Examples include provocative and/or revealing dress as
+Examples include provocative and/or revealing dress as well as

-well as partial or full nudity.
+partial or full nudity.

 Sexual